Why is it important that grain analysis are made periodically?

-Published: 2021-08-18
+Published: 2023-09-26

-In the feed optimization program it is very important to use the correct and updated values and analysis for particular water content, crude protein, crude fat and fiber.
+In the feed optimization program, it is very important to use the correct and updated values and analysis for particular water content, crude protein, crude fat, and fiber.
 By doing so the feed recipes become more accurate.

-It helps to avoid "undesired surprises" related to feed like under-/over-supply of nutrients which will reduce the animal productivity or increase costs and reduce economic efficiency.
+It helps to avoid "undesired surprises" related to feed like under-/over-supply of nutrients which will reduce animal productivity or increase costs and reduce economic efficiency.

 If - on the other hand - there is less protein in the grain than expected, a fast correction of the protein value in the formulations ensures that the crude protein level does not fall beyond the desired nutrient norms and will not reduce meat percentage, daily gain, milk production or productivity in general.

-Farmers who produce their own feed are more flexible and can more easily get full value of the grain nutrients (especially protein) when they periodically collect the grain samples and send them to the lab so they always have a clear picture of the quality of the raw materials stored in the warehouse or silos.
-In this way it is always possible to save some quantities of soybean/sunflower proteins.
+Farmers who produce their feed are more flexible and can more easily get the full value of the grain nutrients (especially protein) when they periodically collect the grain samples and send them to the lab so they always have a clear picture of the quality of the raw materials stored in the warehouse or silos.
+In this way, it is always possible to save some quantities of soybean/sunflower proteins.

-Grain represents 70-80% of feed mixes and it is therefore crucial to use correct values to ensure an economically and nutritionally optimal feeding.
+Grain represents 70-80% of feed mixes and it is therefore crucial to use correct values to ensure economically and nutritionally optimal feeding.

-How to take a representative sample ?
+How to take a representative sample?

 Related articles